jake-87/blog/content/blog/isabelle-autocorres-tut.md

 end
 ```

 We do our work in this locale.
 If you haven't already, `term list_sum_body` and `term list_sum'`.
 The former is the deep embedding produced by the C parser, and the latter is the result of AutoCorres's shallow embedding.
 These can be unfolded with `list_sum_body_def` and `list_sum'_def` respectively.
-You can examine the types of things with ctrl-hover (cmd-hover on macs.)
+You can examine the types of things with ctrl-hover (cmd-hover on Macs.)

 Also examine `term heap_w32`.
 The type for the monadic state used by AutoCorres is called `lifted_globals` (You may see it displayed as `'a lifted_globals_scheme` in some places.)
 It's a record containing fields for each type of poinrter used; ours only uses `unsigned int *`, so it only contains information for 32 bit words.
 We can examine the extract and update functions used in `list_sum'_def` with `term heap_w32` and `term heap_w32_update`.